Listening to the Pain of the World

-They say a parent loves her child so much that the child’s needs come first.
-Through exhaustion and fatigue, through early mornings and late nights, through rebellion, lies, and being ignored, a parent will ensure her child’s survival and even its thriving.
+They say a parent loves their child so much that the child’s needs come first.
+Through exhaustion and fatigue, through early mornings and late nights, through rebellion, lies, and being ignored, a parent will ensure their child’s survival and even its thriving.

 This is how I want to love the world.